-In an emergency where a staff member doesn't have access to an academy -owned device, they should use their own device and hide (by inputting 141) their own mobile number for confidentiality purposes and then report the incident with the Principal / Designated Officer;
+In an emergency where a staff member doesn't have access to an school-owned device, they should use their own device and hide (by inputting 141) their own mobile number for confidentiality purposes;

-If a member of staff breaches the academy policy then disciplinary action may be taken.
+If a member of staff breaches the school policy then disciplinary action may be taken.

 Staff may use their phones during break times.
-If a staff member is expecting a personal call they may leave their phone with the academy office to answer on their behalf, or seek specific permissions to use their phone at other than their break times.
+If a staff member is expecting a personal call they may leave their phone with the school office to answer on their behalf, or seek specific permissions to use their phone at other than their break times.

-6.2.
+6.1.
 Storage, Syncing and Access